 The school does not allow Sunday practice sessions, except when a varsity team, group of students, or individual is scheduled to compete or perform on a Monday.
-Practices scheduled for a Sunday must have the prior approval of the activities director or building principal.
+Practices scheduled for a Sunday must have the prior approval of the Superintendent.
+(Board Policy #3015)